 Lex Leifheit became executive director of SOMArts (South of Market Arts, Resources, Technology and Services) in October 2008.
 Since that time, major initiatives have included the following:

--Opening up the curatorial proposal process and establishing a year-long incubator for community-based exhibitions, the Commons Curatorial Residency Program
+-Established a 9-month incubator for community-focused creative leaders, the Commons Curatorial Residency Program

 In addition to producing and presenting over 70 events annually, SOMArts serves more than 100 Bay Area nonprofits each year with production consultation, venue and accessibility services, staging, and fiscal sponsorship.
 Ongoing partnerships were established to offer free professional development for artists on a monthly basis.